terraform-ibm-modules/terraform-ibm-transit-gateway/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 ## Contributing

 To set up your local development environment, see [Local development setup](https://terraform-ibm-modules.github.io/documentation/#/local-dev-setup) in the project documentation.

-To set up your local development environment, see [Local development setup](https://terraform-ibm-modules.github.io/documentation/#/local-dev-setup) in the project documentation.